indecades/3D-design/README.md

 # Getting Started with GEO nexus

-Welcome to the TravelCo project! 🌍
+Welcome to the GEO nexus project! 🌍

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).